aperezdc/perezdecastro.org/2023/standalone-binaries-zigcc-meson.markdown

-had one of the greatest ideas ever: reuse the chops that Clang has as a cross-compiler, throw in a copy of the sources for the [Musl C library][musl], and provide an _extremely_ convenient compiler driver which will built the parts of the C library needed by your program on-demand.
+had one of the greatest ideas ever: reuse the chops that Clang has as a cross-compiler, throw in a copy of the sources for the [Musl C library][musl], and provide an _extremely_ convenient compiler driver that builds the parts of the C library needed by your program on-demand.

 Try the following, it just works, it's _magic_: